sinatb/ap_project_USER/README.md

 # ap_project_USER
-this is the use part of our restaurant application
+this is the user part of our food application